qmk/qmk_firmware/readme.md

 ## Getting Started

-My entire change amounts to several lines in `quantum.h`, `quantum.c` and `rgblight.c`.
+My original change amounts to several lines in `quantum.h`, `quantum.c` and `rgblight.c`.
 To see the details it's probably easiest if you look at [this commit](https://github.com/chrislewisdev/qmk_firmware/commit/2d3fbc5d0ad70309ede5cdeb9cf84380fd69baae) which contains all the changes.

 I've created GitHub Issues for the most pressing things that need to be addressed before this could be merged into QMK - if you're interested in helping out, please do take a look!